 Jet were the support act.
 I remember nothing about them other than wanting them to get off after each song.
 Twenty interminable minutes later, it started.
 They opened with Midnight Ramber, Tumbling Dice and Live with me.
 Ronnie Wood and Keef both looked cadaverous.
 Both ignored the smoking ban and played sweeping, chiming chops and riffs deep in my DNA.
 They throttled their guitar necks and looked utterly dissolute.
 Mick ran about all night, pouting and jaggering and enjoying it enormously.
 Charlie was in his own world, impassive and rock solid.

 About three quarters of the way through, two ordinary looking guys in jeans and tees with guitars sauntered on stage.
 I missed what Mick said but then it rapidly dawned: it was Angus and Malcom Young from AC/DC.
-The four guitar gods dueled through the BB King standard Rock me baby (that link is footage from the Olympic stadium gig), and Angus and Keef duck-walked across stage, Chuck Berry style.
+The four guitar gods dueled through the BB King standard Rock me baby, and Angus and Keef duck-walked across stage, Chuck Berry style.
 We all died and went to heaven.

 I’ve seen hundreds of musical acts over my life (Bands seen), many unforgettable.
 But this had just everything.
 It was the benchmark.
 The best.
 Pure bliss.

 Throughout the night, Mick constantly pulled on a water bottle and at one stage threw an open one into the air near us.
 Water that had been in the bottle, perhaps in direct contact with his lips splashed over us.
 This molecular intimacy made us both decide that, for those moments, homeopathy might well have something to it after all.

 Me, I’ve not washed my face in the 15 years since.